 Reclaiming social security

-An ongoing project exploring how income support could be made adequate and fair the adequacy and targeting of income support
+An ongoing project exploring how income support could be made adequate and fair

 The adequacy of social security payments and the impact of the conditions imposed on Australians receiving them are key topics in working towards a country free of poverty.

-This research has included a series of seminars led by academics and other experts as well as related publications.
+This research has included a series of seminars led by academics and other experts, as well as related publications.

 Contact Dina Bowman